AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: his weapon of choice
+If you see this ask President Orton: his favorite dinosaurs?

-Also tell him this fun fact: Often a knights sword would only be sharpened on one side.
-The process of sharpening involves removing small amounts of steel to achieve a fine edge so to preserve the life of a sword they would only use one edge.
-It is possible that the non-sharpened thicker edge could have been used to block sword blows or even for strikes against armor, saving the sharpened sharp edge for softer targets
+Also tell him this fun fact: The character of Grant was modelled on two real-life paleontologists called Jack Horner and Robert Bakker.
+They both worked as consultants on Jurassic Park, and Bakker gets mentioned in the film by Hammond’s grandson, Tim, at one point.

 they always remember.